4, Mar 2026

 4. The Tuck and Roll

-Place your eel strips and cucumber matchsticks in the center of the rice.
-Using your thumb and forefingers, lift the edge of the bamboo mat closest to you and fold it over the filling.
-I’ve found that applying firm, even pressure with your fingers across the length of the mat—rather than just squeezing the middle—creates a uniform cylinder.
+Place the eel and cucumber across the center of the rice.
+Lift the edge of the mat closest to you and fold it over the filling.

 Common Pitfalls to Avoid